youlweb/JulLocationBundle/Resources/doc/installation_basic_setup.md

 ## Requirements

 JulLocationBundle has been designed and tested with Symfony 2.1.*.
-The Googlemap implementation uses the translator on a little chunk of text, and is setup in Twig templates.
+The Googlemap implementation uses the translator on a little chunk of text, and Twig templates.

 ## Setup